Cloud-native scale is 10-100x larger

 In addition, complete control over the monitoring system, including what kinds of data to collect, how much granularity you need and how long metrics should be stored, is essential to successfully managing the sheer scale of data required to get visibility into cloud-native applications.
 APM vendors don’t provide this kind of control for any of their monitoring solutions.
 As a result, organizations often run up against hard budget constraints that force engineers to reduce data granularity across-the-board, leading to a lack of visibility.

 Let’s go back to the core reason most organizations adopt cloud-native technology: To improve their organization’s ability to deliver features that will delight customers.
-The advantage of adopting cloud-native architecture is to have scalable, reliable and flexible applications and infrastructure and to achieve that, you also need monitoring that is as scalable, reliable and flexible.
-Monitoring is a critical part of being able to meet customer needs around performance and availability, but no customer is interested in how you manage to get visibility into your microservices.
+The advantage of adopting cloud-native architecture is to have scalable, reliable and flexible applications and infrastructure and to achieve that, you also need observability that is as scalable, reliable and flexible.
+Observability is a critical part of being able to meet customer needs around performance and availability, but no customer is interested in how you manage to get visibility into your microservices.

-Legacy monitoring solutions weren’t built for either the technical realities of cloud-native applications or for the changing engineering norms around cross-functionality and open source.
+Legacy monitoring and observability solutions weren’t built for either the technical realities of cloud-native applications or for the changing engineering norms around cross-functionality and open source.
 Open source Prometheus can theoretically scale to meet the demands of a large-scale cloud-native deployment, but in practice it can’t do so reliably.
-Learn more about Chronosphere’s approach to cloud-native monitoring that is built for scale, reliability, and control, without lock-in to proprietary formats.
+Learn more about Chronosphere’s approach to cloud-native observability that is built for scale, reliability, and control, without lock-in to proprietary formats.